rustfoundation/foundation.rust-lang.org/news/q1-2024-recap-from-rebecca-rumbul.md

 As a reminder, the Rust Foundation will be hosting RustConf from September 10-13, 2024 in Montreal, Canada and online!
 Learn more at [rustconf.com](http://rustconf.com) and reserve your spot today.
 We would love to see you there!

 If your organisation is interested in supporting this long-running and beloved Rust community event, we have many different sponsorship opportunities available.
-Take a look at our [sponsorship hub](https://rustconf.com/become-a-sponsor/) on the website and reach out to us at [rustconfsponsors@rustfoundation.org](mailto:rustconfsponsors@rustfoundation.org) if you are interested or have any questions.
+Take a look at the [sponsorship hub](https://rustconf.com/become-a-sponsor/) on the RustConf website and reach out to us at [rustconfsponsors@rustfoundation.org](mailto:rustconfsponsors@rustfoundation.org) if you are interested or have any questions.
 Special thanks to [Devolutions]() for coming aboard as our exclusive Diamond Sponsor!

 RustConf will also feature Rust Global – a Rust Foundation-hosted mini conference on Friday, September 13.
 Rust Global will feature conversations about the professional use of Rust in global governments and the enterprise.
 To grab a spot at Rust Global, please claim a RustConf “Industry/Government” ticket at [registration](https://www.eventbrite.com/e/rustconf-2024-tickets-865842106047?aff=oddtdtcreator) and add on the free Rust Global option.